 - 1 can (14.5 oz) diced tomatoes

-- 1 cup chicken broth (preferably homemade)
+- 1 cup chicken broth (preferably homemade)- 2 cans (15 oz) garbanzo beans, drained and rinsed

 - 4 garlic cloves, minced